Low P/E Stocks: Hidden Gems or Clever Traps?

 What Is DuPont Analysis?

-DuPont Analysis decomposes ROE into three fundamental business drivers:
+The traditional DuPont Analysis decomposes the basic ROE metric into three distinct operational and financial drivers:

-ROE = Profit Margin Ă— Asset Turnover Ă— Financial Leverage
+ROE = Profit Margin × Asset Turnover × Financial Leverage

-• Profit Margin – How much profit is made from each rupee of sales?
+• Profit Margin: How much profit is made from each rupee of sales?
+(Operating Efficiency)

-• Asset Turnover – How efficiently are assets used to generate revenue?
+• Asset Turnover: How efficiently are assets used to generate revenue?
+(Asset Efficiency)

-• Financial Leverage – How much debt is being used to boost returns?
+• Financial Leverage: How much debt is being used to boost returns?
+(Financial Leverage)

-Together, these reveal whether ROE is coming from business strength or balance-sheet risk.
+Together, these reveal whether a company’s high returns are coming from core business strength or dangerous balance-sheet risk.

 The Three Drivers of ROE (Explained Simply)

-Net Profit Margin = Net Income Ă· Revenue
+Net Profit Margin = Net Income ÷ Revenue

-This shows how much of each rupee earned actually turns into profit.
-High margins usually signal strong pricing power, cost discipline, or a competitive moat.
-Companies like FMCG leaders or IT services firms often score high here.
-If margins are thin, the business has very little room for error.
+This shows how much of each rupee earned actually turns into bottom-line profit.
+High margins usually signal strong pricing power, cost discipline, or a competitive moat (like FMCG leaders or IT services firms).
+If margins are razor-thin, the business has very little room for error.

-This measures efficiency.
-Some businesses operate on thin margins but compensate by selling large volumes quickly.
-Retailers like DMart thrive on high asset turnover.
-Capital-heavy businesses such as infrastructure or utilities naturally score lower but that’s not a flaw, it’s a business model reality.
+This measures asset speed and utilisation.
+Some businesses operate on thin margins but compensate by selling massive volumes quickly (e.g., retail chains like DMart).
+Capital-heavy businesses such as infrastructure naturally score lower, which is an industry reality rather than a operational flaw.

 Equity Multiplier = Total Assets ÷ Shareholders’ Equity